galastrostats/ModelFittingTutorial/fitting_parameters_tutorial.md

 The likelihood is given by: <img src="https://latex.codecogs.com/png.latex?L=\exp{\frac{-\chi^2}{2}}"/> where <img src="https://latex.codecogs.com/png.latex?\chi^2=\sum\frac{\left(y_{value,i}-y_{model,i}\right)^2}{\sigma_i^2}"/>

 To find the MLE solution to our model, we maximize the likelihood function by taking the derivative with respect to each parameter (the slope and y-intercept in the case of a linear fit) and by solving for where each derivative is equal to 0.
 To simplify the math, we first take the natural log of the likelihood function.
 For least squares fitting with all &sigma; values equal, it is possible to obtain an analytical solution for the slope and y-intercept.

-### Derivation:
+The derivation is shown below:

 Take the natural log of the likelihood function <img src="https://latex.codecogs.com/png.latex?\ln(L)=-\frac{1}{2}\chi^2=\frac{1}{2}\sum\frac{\left(y_i-\left(\alpha&space;x_i&plus;\beta\right)\right&space;)^2}{\sigma_i^2}"/>